BlackCat64/BlackCat64/README.md

 - 👋 Hi, I’m @BlackCat64
 - 👀 I’m interested in Minecraft modding and software development in general
-- 🌱 I’m currently learning Java and Git
+- 🌱 I’m currently learning JavaScript and Discord.js

 <!---
 BlackCat64/BlackCat64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.